TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 <br>

-## First Results: Developers Experience and Performance
+## First Results: Developers' Experience and Performance

 What has changed?
-I really enjoy working with DI now.
-We don't have to include any configs nor configure directory to load services from.
-Everything default is created for us; everything **non-standard or weird is explicitly defined in the container**.
+I enjoy working with DI again.
+I don't have to include any configs nor configure a directory to load services from.

+The services are created for me.
+Is there some **non-standard or weird situation?
+Define it explicitly in the container**.

-The speed is amazing, and it will get only better once we figure out Laravel container bottlenecks.
+The speed is fantastic and will improve once we figure out Laravel container bottlenecks.
 Thanks to GPT and a neat tests suite that reported broken places, I was able to make the switch **under 6 hours**.

-I really look for the next ideas once the dust settles.
+I look for the following ideas once the dust settles.

 <br>

-I didn't expect this, but happy to see that tests run 3-4 times faster with Laravel container:
+I didn't expect this, but happy to see that tests run 3-4 times faster with the Laravel container:

 <br>